ericstrobl/PCp/README.md

 PC-p subsequently controls the false discovery rate across every edge, so you don't have to worry about multiple comparison problems.

-The manuscript is currently under submission.
+The associated manuscript is currently under submission.

 # The Files